-The relationship with Turkey has grown rapidly since 2005 when then-Prime Minister John Howard and his Turkish counterpart, Prime Minister Recep Tayyip Erdoğan, exchanged visits.
-These were followed by many high-level visits in both directions.
-Over the past decade Australia and Turkey have also signed a considerable number of bilateral agreements.
-As well as an embassy in Ankara and a consulate-general in Istanbul, since 2006 Australia has had a consulate in Çanakkale (the province in which Gallipoli is located) to provide consular assistance to the growing number of Australians who visit the Anzac battle sites each year.
+Australia and Turkey established formal bilateral relations in 1967.
+Australia has an embassy in Ankara and a consulate-general in Istanbul.
+In 2006, Australia also established a consulate in Çanakkale (the province in which Gallipoli is located) to provide consular assistance to the growing number of Australians who visit the Anzac battle sites each year.

 In 1967, Turkey and Australia signed a bilateral agreement on assisted migration.
-In contrast to the Turkish guest-worker schemes in Europe, Australia offered migration to whole families, as permanent migrants.
+Under the agreement, Australia offered migration to whole families, as permanent migrants.
 The program resulted in an increase of the Turkey-born population in Australia from 1,544 at the 1961 Census to 11,589 in 1971.
-The 2011 Census showed that 66,919 Australian residents claimed Turkish ancestry, with 32,847 having been born in Turkey.
+The 2011 Census showed that 66,924 Australian residents claimed Turkish ancestry, with 32,843 having been born in Turkey.

 Bilateral Economic and Trade Relationship